tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/linux/file-system.md

 ## Archiving files and file systems using `tar`

+In computing, `tar` is a computer software utility for collecting many files into one archive file, often referred to as a **tarball**, for distribution or backup purposes.
+The name is derived from **tape archive**, as it was originally developed to write data to sequential I/O devices with no file system of their own, such as devices that use **magnetic tape**.

 - To successfully create your archive, there are three things that will have to happen:
   * Find and identify the files you want to include.
   * Identify the location on a storage drive that you want your archive to use.